Quarry permits and approvals

 Because the definition of 'mineral' in the Mineral Resources Act 1989 excludes most materials used for construction purposes, quarry (or extractive industry) sites are largely approved and administered by local government under the Planning Act 2016.

 Most major extractive industry sites are approved under the Planning Act and administered according to a development permit issued by the relevant local government.
-The various standards set under the Environmental Protection Act 1994 apply to the operations.

 Sales permits for state quarry material